RickvBork/railns.NetX/README.md

 One paragraph of project description goes here

-Program that models railway network into a graph.
-Using this structure routes can are calculated with certain constraints.
-Routes are given a score depending on the number of critical conenctions that are driven.
+  Program that models railway networks into a graph.
+Tracks are calculated with certain constraints and are given a score depending on the number of critical conenctions that are covered.
 Here, a railline between two stations is defined as critical whenever at least of of the two stations is defined as critical.
 For this definition, a csv file is used.
 Route determining is done both by using a random walk and by random walk with certain restrictions and instructions, the latter leading to routes that score higher scores.

   Scores are calculated in different ways.
 Usually they depend on P, which is fraction of critical railconnections between two station that is passed on by a train at least once in at least one direction.
 Other variables that are taken into account are the number of trains in a one service (usually varying from one to seven) and the total number of minutes these trains in one service need for their route.

 ## Getting started

-TODO: These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Download the project from the current git directory:
+*

 ### Prerequisites

-TODO: What things you need to install the software and how to install them.

-'''
-Give examples
-'''
+Move to the directory where requirements.txt is located.
+It is located in the project source folder (Heuristieken).
+Next run the following command:

+pip install -r requirements.txt

 ### Installing